Kłodzko Fortress: Prison

 In the 19th century, the stronghold, which in 1807 was captured by the French Army supported by Bavarian troops became a prison.
-In early 19th century, due to economic depression, prisoners’ earnings in Glatz were so low that the administration would send a prisoner every Saturday to beg for help in the city.
-Among prisoners there, was a British Army captain Bertrand Stewart, who in 1911 was accused of espionage and released in 1913.
-During World War II, the stronghold was not only a prisoner-of-war camp, but a sub-camp of the Gross-Rosen concentration camp.
+In early 19th century, due to economic depression, prisoners' earnings in Glatz were so low that the administration would send a prisoner every Saturday to beg for help in the city.
+During the 19th-century Polish national liberation fights, many Polish insurgents and activists were imprisoned in the fortress, including publicist Włodzimierz Adolf Wolniewicz, historian Wojciech Kętrzyński and priest Augustyn Szamarzewski.
+Among prisoners there, was also a British Army captain Bertrand Stewart, who in 1911 was accused of espionage and released in 1913.